-When creating invoices, it’s important to keep them on file for future reference.
+When creating invoices, it’s essential to keep them on file for future reference.
 You’ll also need them when you come to file your tax return.

 7. Set up an online accounting software tool

-To make life even easier and save yourself unnecessary pain further down the line, sign up to an online accounting software solution.
-They take the complete hassle out of your finances, and give you a professional edge.
+To make life easier and save yourself unnecessary pain further down the line, sign up to an online accounting software solution.
+They take the complete hassle out of your finances and give you a professional edge.

 We personally love FreeAgent because it allows us to set up recurring, professional-looking invoices that can send themselves automatically, and nudge those pesky late-paying clients with automated reminders.

-It also helps you fill and file your tax return, connects to your online bank account and automatically imports transactions straight into your accounts every day – giving you a live view of your business cashflow – as well as keep tabs on your income, expenses and profitability.
+FreeAgent also helps you fill and file your tax return, connects to your online bank account and automatically imports transactions straight into your accounts every day.
+It gives you a live view of your business cash flow – as well as keep tabs on your income, expenses and profitability.

 8. Prepare to chase if you don’t get paid on time

-If you don’t get paid within 30 days, or the agreed terms have been ignored – it’s important to start chasing right away.
+If you don’t get paid within 30 days, or the agreed terms are ignored – it’s crucial to start chasing right away.
 Send a statement to remind the client that payment is now due.
 If you hear nothing back, pick up the phone and request an update.
-It does no harm to apply some pressure and ask for what is rightfully yours.
+Apply some pressure and ask for what is rightfully yours.